wolfej17/Color-Weight-Audio-Engine/README.md

 # Color-Weight-Audio-Engine
-A re-usable starting point for building an interactive audio engine that wraps the Wwise SDK.
+A re-usable starting point for building an interactive audio engine.
+Wraps the Wwise SDK!